3 possibilities – choose what’s right for you

 HR thought leaders – upgrade and enrich their High-Potential Leadership Programs, Performance Management, Transformation, Change Leadership, key talent selections and post-M&A Integrations

 Investor Relations, Sales and BizDev leaders – sharpen their pitches – woo and wow investors and strategic partners – project more confidence, presence and agility – shift from opportunistic order-takers to value-creating solution providers

 Innovation and product leaders – accelerate timelines with support and co-ordination for capital-efficient wealth-creation

 Event planners and conference organizers – spice up their sales conferences, leadership retreats, corporate universities and global department meetings with a PowerUP simulation or pep talk and a practical call to action

 Where it’s worked

 Global 500 corporations and mid-sized enterprises, entrepreneurial start-ups, government agencies, healthcare and economic development institutions.
 A partial list includes:

-Scroll down for descriptions — where Courage equipped leaders to PowerUP teams and achieve aggressive business objectives, career advancement, rapid adoption of breakthrough innovation.
+Scroll down for descriptions — where Courage equipped innovation leaders to PowerUP inventive teamwork, active support and accelerate value-creation.

 Portfolio Management was on the defensive.
 They expected co-operation when they shared market intelligence with the engineers.
 But the VP Engineering rejected their recommendations.
 Cynical emails volleyed back and forth – from engineering on one continent to development elsewhere, bypassing Portfolio Managers.
 Adoption was stagnant.
 Customers were turning elsewhere for upgrades that the company should have been selling.
 That’s where PowerUP Growth Partners came in.